DIY Tools for DIY

 Be aware !!

-From April 2004, new and replacement Immersion Heater Thermostats need to incorporate an overheat safety cut-out so that if the water thermostat fails, the water in the cylinder will not overheat which could cause scolding water to come out of the taps.
+From April 2004, new and replacement Immersion Heater Thermostats need to incorporate an overheat safety cut-out so that if the water thermostat fails, the water in the cylinder will not overheat which could cause scalding water to come out of the taps.

 If you have an old Thermostat without the overheat safety cut-out which you are thinking of fitting, don't - fit a new Thermostat with an overheat cut-out.

-If you have an electric immersion water heater and the heater suddenly stops working or the water is scolding hot, the chances are that the thermostat has failed.
+If you have an electric immersion water heater and the heater suddenly stops working or the water is scalding hot, the chances are that the thermostat has failed.
 Replacement thermostats are inexpensive and easy to fit without needing to drain the water.
 Immersion heater thermostats are available in various sizes (7, 11, 18 and 27 inches) depending on the manufacturer, model and type of immersion heater - only the correct sized thermostat should be used as a replacement.

 Make sure that the immersion heater being fitted incorporated a thermal cut-out (as well as the thermostat) to comply with current regulation.
 This should not be a concern if fitting a newly purchased heater, but don't fit an old, working heater if it does not have a thermal cut-out.